GuenterQuast/mimoCoRB/builddoc/index.rst

   :alt: The structure of a mimoCoRB project

-A sequence diagram of a a typical application and the is shown below.
-This illustrates the interplay and dependencies of the main program *run_daq.py* with the buffer manager and the user-supplied functions.
+A sequence diagram of a a typical application, shown below, illustrates illustrates the interplay and dependencies of the classes described above.
+The script *run_daq.py* creates an instance of *run_mimoDAQ* and starts its *run()*-method.
+The interction with the user-supplied filter functions is handled by methods of the class *buffer_control*.

 .. image:: mimoCoRB_sequence.png
   :width: 1024